 Use Written response questions wisely, and space them out with other types of questions and tasks.

 Although many contributors have encountered a Written response question before (on the UserTesting Platform, as well as in surveys, polls, etc.), it's helpful to remind them of the task's expectations—especially if they go beyond the typical think-aloud format.

 One line of instruction (such as "Please type your answer in the space below") can keep contributors from talking extensively for a few minutes, only to realize that they need to re-articulate their answers in written form to proceed with the test.

 Hopefully, you aren’t expecting contributors to type a full essay into a tiny text box, but if you are, you should say so!
 Same goes for when you want only three words.

 Clarifying the proper response length of written feedback helps contributors avoid over-exerting themselves, and it will make for more consistent data when you get into analysis.

 4. Have fun!

-Written Response fields are wide open to creative uses, like having participants rank three sites from best to worst, respond to fill-in-the-blank statements, a play word association game, or suggest alternative terms.
+Written response fields are wide open to creative uses, like having contributors rank three sites from best to worst, respond to fill-in-the-blank statements, play a word association game, or suggest alternative terms.